 Mix it up.

-So here are a few of the basic points I keep in mind each time I am starting to build a new catalog.
-I’m about 6,000 plus songs into it- and it’s worked well for me and many of my co-writers!
-Write on!
-Clay
+So here are a my key points to keep in mind when wanting to building a better song catalog.
+I’m about 6,000 plus songs into it with over 200 major artist cuts and 1,500 sync placements- and it’s worked well for me and many of my co-writers!